dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 Downward facing cameras can help determine relative position and velocity more accurately than consumer satellite positioning systems.
 They can also be used to hover in GPS denied environments such as inside buildings.

-##### Intelligent Flight Assistant
+##### Telemetry Assistance

-The DJI Mobile SDK provides an Intelligent Flight Assistant that gives access to state information of the obstacle avoidance and positioning vision systems.
+The DJI Onboard SDK provides Telemetry assistance that provides access to state information of the aircraft and its sensors.

-In addition, warning and distance information is available to developers for obstacles in front of the aircraft.

 ## Landing Gear